 There are more countries involved in conflict today than at any time since World War II.
-There is also a record 120 million displaced persons across the globe.
+There are also a record 120 million displaced persons across the globe.
 While the wars in Ukraine and Gaza dominate the headlines, a growing number of countries face threats to stability from a wide range of challenges, including climate change, growing social divisions, weakening governance, and the rising cost of living.

 This comes at a time when the rules of game are increasingly being challenged.
 Since the end of the Cold War, the overarching thesis for world peace has been anchored in economic integration and interdependence between countries.
 Yet this has started to fracture in recent years and increased significantly following Russia’s 2022 invasion of Ukraine, which has led to a concerted effort by European countries to decouple their energy usage from dependency on Russian oil and gas, and US-led sanctions on Russia and companies tied to the war effort.
 Growing competition between the US and China is also playing out in the realm of climate technology.
 For example, recent US legislation like the Inflation Reduction Act includes billions of dollars in economic incentives aimed at shifting production of renewable energy and electric vehicles back to the US.
 Separate US legislation aimed at combating forced labor in Chinese supply chains places restrictions on companies tied Uyghur forced labor, which includes a number of the world’s largest producers of solar equipment.